 If you notice any strange or unusual activity on your bank statement, notify your bank immediately.

+- Unfamiliar transactions.
 Sometimes you’ll notice seemingly small, yet unfamiliar purchases.
-Thieves often do that to test if your card will work before making larger purchases.
+Thieves often do that to test if your card will work before making larger ones.

 Depending on your bank, it will notify you of suspicious activity and automatically cancel fraudulent charges and issue you a new card.

 What to do if your bank account is hacked